Automated incident investigation

 Trigger RCA from your IDE during development.

-Investigation runs against an indexed model of the production stack.
-Every IAM update, Helm rollout, Terraform apply, and merged commit is recorded as a versioned node.
-“What changed in the last 24 hours that touches the payment-service deployment chain?” resolves as a graph diff rather than a manual hunt across CloudTrail, kubectl, and git logs.
-Cloudflare’s November 2025 cascading outage is the canonical example of why this matters.
-Monitoring caught the failures in minutes.
-Tracing them to the originating internal change took hours, because the dependency chain was not queryable data.Postmortem-ready output
+Investigation runs against the versioned knowledge graph of your stack, where every IAM update, Helm rollout, Terraform apply, and merged commit is a node.
+“What changed in the last 24 hours that touches the payment-service deployment chain?” resolves as a graph diff, not a manual hunt across CloudTrail, kubectl, and git logs.
+When an alert fires, Annie posts the result back to the incident in about 30 to 90 seconds.Postmortem-ready output

 When Annie completes an RCA, you receive:Executive Summary